» Skip to content

 Any organisation seeking financial assistance from grant aid schemes administered by the Shetland Islands Council must comply with the requirements of the Protection of Vulnerable Groups (Scotland) Act 2007 if they provide services, activities or projects for children, young people and/or protected adults.
 Community groups must have in place the following documents; Child and Adult Protection Policy Statement, Child and Adult Protection Procedures, Code of Conduct for Groups Working with Children and Equal Opportunities Policy (including Recruitment of ex-Offenders Policy).

-If you have any queries at all about applications for grant assistance from the Council's Development Services Department, please contact, either:
+If you have any queries at all about applications for grant assistance from the Council's Development Services Department, please contact:

 Details of grant schemes administered by the Development Services Department are available on the Shetland Islands Council's Grant Aid pages